MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrading-extensions.md

 ## Running the upgrade for the new extension version
 To upgrade to the new extension version, you use the Sync-NAVApp and Start-NAVAppDataUpgrade cmdlets of the [!INCLUDE[nav_admin_md](includes/nav_admin_md.md)] to synchronize table schema changes in the extension with the SQL and run the data upgrade code.

 1. Publish the new extension version.
-This example assumes the extension is not signed, which is not recommend in a production environment.
+This example assumes the extension is not signed.
+This is not recommend in a production environment.

     ```
     Publish-NAVApp -ServerInstance DynamicsNAV -Path .\ProswareStuff_1.7.1.0.app -SkipVerification